 House Bill 2352 authorizes the parole board to grant early release to an inmate who participates in the Texas Department of Criminal Justice (TCDJ) education and vocational pilot training program.
 The bill requires TDCJ to annually identify at least 100 inmates who are suitable candidates for participation in the pilot program and requires the Office of Court Administration of the Texas Judicial System to develop and annually provide a training program to educate and inform judges on the components of the pilot program.
 The bill also removes a condition that a judge may impose on a state jail felony defendant being placed on community supervision requiring the defendant to submit to confinement in a state jail felony facility for a term not to exceed 90 days at the beginning of the community supervision.

 This legislation prohibits professional organizations from suspending or revoking a professional or occupational license or certificate from a person who successfully completes deferred adjudication probation and has had their case dismissed.
 There are exceptions, however, if the profession for which the license was sought involved direct contact with children or if the offense:

 HB 2315, Signed June 15

 Under House Bill 2315, vehicles that are used in street racing offenses are now subject to seizure and civil asset forfeiture.
+The Street Racing Bill allows law enforcement to seize and forfeit vehicles if the racer is a repeat offender, driving under the influence, has an open alcohol container or causes injury or death.
 Lawmakers passed this bill in an effort to deter dangerous street racing, which has grown in popularity.

 HB 1758, Filed without the Governor’s Signature

-Thanks for checking out our 2021 legislative update.
-Feel free to share this information and tells us your thoughts on Texas’ new criminal justice laws.
+Thanks for checking our our 2021 legislative update.
+Feel free to share this information and tell us your thoughts on Texas’ new criminal justice laws.